A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: ZKML Research Landscape

-In a ZKP system, the statement to be proven (e.g., verifying that a computation was performed correctly or that a secret satisfies certain conditions) is encoded as a computation.
+In a ZKP system, the statement to be proven (\emph{e.g.}, verifying that a computation was performed correctly or that a secret satisfies certain conditions) is encoded as a computation.
 This computation is typically represented as an arithmetic circuit, which processes public inputs and private witnesses through a sequence of arithmetic operations to generate an output.
-In this paper, we exploits conceptual diagrams to depict the designs of the arithmetic circuits for the three categories of ZKML.
-These diagrams highlight three primary components: circuit input, circuit logic, and circuit output.
-The configuration of these components---circuit input, circuit logic, and circuit output---varies across the three categories of ZKP-based verifiable machine learning, as described below.
+In the following discussion, we use \(h(\cdot)\) to denote a hash-based commitment, \(\mathcal{D}_{\mathrm{train}}=(X_{\mathrm{train}},Y_{\mathrm{train}})\) and \(\mathcal{D}_{\mathrm{test}}=(X_{\mathrm{test}},Y_{\mathrm{test}})\) to denote the training and testing datasets, \(\theta\) to denote model parameters, \(\mathsf{PK}\) and \(\mathsf{VK}\) to denote the proving and verification keys, and \(\pi\) to denote the generated proof.
+The conceptual diagrams in this paper highlight three primary components: circuit input, circuit logic, and circuit output.
+Their configurations vary across the three categories of ZKP-based verifiable machine learning, as described below.